Snap Lens Academy · Learning Design

 Experiential learning with standards

 Helped instructors employ experiential education while holding students to clear expectations.
-We weren't just letting students experiment.
-We gave them precise challenges with rubrics, structured feedback, and rituals for improvement.
+Precise challenges with rubrics, structured feedback, and rituals for improvement.

 04